 The Local Development Scheme (LDS) sets out the Council's programme for updating and creating certain new planning policy documents, like the Local Plan.
 It identifies the main stages in their production and the opportunities for public involvement.
 It also lists all existing planning policy documents used by the Council to determine planning applications.

-The current Local Development Scheme (648kb, PDF) was published in February 2016.
+The current Local Development Scheme was published in May 2021.

 Reporting a breach